Focus and Scope

-The journal’s publisher, Pacific University Libraries, focuses on making content discoverable and accessible through indexing services.
+The journal’s publisher, Iowa State University Digital Press, focuses on making content discoverable and accessible through indexing services.
 Content is also archived to ensure long-term availability.
 JLSC is indexed by the following services:

-EBSCO (Library & Information Science Source and Academic Search Premier), Directory of Open Access Journals (DOAJ), and Google Scholar.
+EBSCO (Library & Information Science Source and Academic Search Premier), ProQuest (ProQuest Central), Directory of Open Access Journals (DOAJ), and Google Scholar.
 In addition, the journal is available for harvesting via OAI-PMH.

 If the journal is not indexed by your preferred service, please let us know by emailing email@example.com.

 Copyright and Licenses

 As a condition of publication in Journal of Librarianship and Scholarly Communication, all authors agree to the following terms of licensing/copyright ownership:

 - First publication rights to original work accepted for publication is granted to Journal of Librarianship and Scholarly Communication but copyright for all work published in the journal is retained by the author(s).